Magic, Alive!

 Magic, Alive! is the fifth studio album by American rapper and singer McKinley Dixon.
 It was released on June 6, 2025, through the City Slang label.

 Release

 On February 19, 2025, Dixon announced he would be releasing a new album and released the single "Sugar Water", featuring Quelle Chris and Anjimile.
 The title track, "Magic, Alive!", was released alongside its music video on June 4, 2025.
 Magic, Alive! was officially released on June 6, 2025, through City Slang.

 Critical reception

-Magic, Alive! received positive critical reception upon its release.
 Matt Mitchell, writing for Paste, hailed the album a "conceptual, allegorical achievement", praising Dixon's ability to create "nearly a dozen short stories touched by a block-wide echo".
 Tom Morgan of DIY described it as "rife with layers of instrumentation, guest features, and cover art painted in striking bright hues", praising the conceptual storytelling of the album.